 Similarly, rescue cycles were in sets of four, and the AHA began to recommend the use of mouth barriers when appropriate to prevent transmission of pathogens during CPR and BLS.
 However, the frequency that which the cardiac arrest of FABO occurs in private homes and outside of the hospital setting implied that infection risk was minimal.

 Guidelines Place a Focus on FBAO.

 Unresponsive individuals that appear to be choking were to receive abdominal thrusts or chest compressions.
-However, the AHA developed a clear preference for straddling the person’s thighs and providing a swift thrust upward below the zyphoid process.
-Furthermore, rescuers were expected to use a finger seep and tongue-jaw lift or thrust for unresponsive, unconscious individuals.
+However, the AHA developed a clear preference for straddling the person’s thighs and providing a swift thrust upward below the xiphoid process.
+Furthermore, rescuers were expected to use a finger sweep and tongue-jaw lift or thrust for unresponsive, unconscious individuals.

 Algorithm Standards for 2000